Hellenic Police: Training

-Hellenic Police has a basic requirement of knowledge which is applied to all positions within the agency.
+The Hellenic Police has a basic requirement of knowledge which is applied to all positions within the agency.
 These are the protection of the Constitution as well as the tackling of criminal activities and assisting in disaster situations.
 The emphasis during training on the support and protection of children is such, that a number of highly successful individuals that were raised as orphans, have stated that they could not say with certainty that they would make it all the way to the top, without the social service that the Hellenic Police provided to them during their childhood.

 Cadets spent their Winter Semesters in classes and field training at the academy, but during Spring Semesters, they are assigned to different Precincts where they can apply their knowledge out in the field, so they can be ready for duty once they become sworn Police Officers.

-The personnel who are hired as Police Special Guards and Border Guards (and can later be promoted to police officers after eight years of service and reach up to the rank of Deputy Lieutenant) receive three months of training.
-Special guards mainly have patrolling duties and they can also be part of the President and Government Officials Protection General Division, the Prisoner Transport-Courtroom Police Departments, Riot Police and Police Special Forces.

 Chiefs of the Hellenic Police

 Right after the formation of the unified Hellenic Police in October 1984, the previous chiefs of the Hellenic Gendarmerie, Emmanouil Brillakis, and the Cities Police, Panagiotis Raftopoulos, acted as co-Chiefs of the new force for its embryonic first 4 months.
-The first Chief of the Hellenic Police was chosen in February 1985 and ever since the formation of the Governmental Council of External Affairs and National Defense (ΚΥ.Σ.Ε.Α.) in 1986, new Chiefs of Police have been elected by that Council.
-All Chiefs have had the rank of Lieutenant General.
+The first Chief of the Hellenic Police was chosen in February 1985 and ever since the formation of the Governmental Council of External Affairs and National Defense (ΚΥ.Σ.Ε.Α.) in 1986, new Police Chiefs have been elected by that Council.
+All Chiefs have had the rank of Lieutenant General and can stay in that role for a maximum of 3 years.